cloudfoundry/docs-bosh/content/vsphere-cpi.md

 The vSphere CPI only supports a single datacenter and errors if more than one is defined in the manifest.
 It is identified by name.

 The current code will not work with a datacenter inside a folder.

+### Storage Policy
+The order of precedence for policy and datastore specified for selecting ephemeral datastores is (in order they are written from top to bottom , first being most preffered.)
+ - Storage policy is set in vm-type
+ - Datastores in vm-type
+ - Storage policy in Global config
+ - Datastore pattern in global config